Of all the idiosyncrasies of Chinese culture, the concept of “face” is perhaps most difficult for Westerns to fully grasp.

 In January 2011, Hu finally got his full state visit when he was invited to visit President Obama (along with the 21-gun salute and state dinner).
 According to Philip M. Nichols, a Wharton professor of legal studies and business ethics, the visit was “symbolically successful”—explaining that “One of the things the meeting accomplished was that President Obama treated President Hu—and by extension the People’s Republic of China—with respect.”

-When I was living in China in September 2010, the Chinese state media was obsessively reporting on a two-week long spat with Japan.
+When I was living in China in September 2010, the Chinese state media was obsessively reporting on a two-week long spat between Japan and China.
 If not for face considerations, I doubt that the incident would have received all of the attention that it did.

 If you know anything about Chinese history, you’ll know that the worst face-losing events were the Japanese invasions and occupations.
 Suffice it to say, there’s still very strong anti-Japanese sentiment in China (it’s very safe to say that they’re the most hated nation in China).